jaromirmachi1/major-autorepair/README-ADMIN.md

 1. Create new components in `src/admin/components/`
 2. Add new pages in `src/admin/pages/`
 3. Update routing in `AdminApp.tsx`
-4. Add navigation items in `Layout.tsx`
+4. Add navigation items in the layout

 ### Styling

 The admin panel uses Tailwind CSS classes.
 You can customize:

 - Colors: Update the red-primary color scheme
-- Layout: Modify the sidebar and main content areas
+- Layout: Modify the header and main content areas
 - Components: Customize individual form elements and cards

 ## Troubleshooting